STiago/humhub-teamproject/solution1/README.md

 ![Humhub](https://github.com/STiago/Pictures/blob/master/humhub/output_dockerfile_s1.png)

-Docker compose up will display a failure when it genates the container humhub due to this image needs to be updated.
+Docker compose up will display a failure when it genates the container humhub due to this image needs to be updated in the future.

 ## Image in dockerhub